Key Steps for Scaling Emerging Managers

-Emerging managers must provide investment opportunities that are clearly differentiated from well-established funds.
-Institutional investors and high-net-worth individuals diligently search for alternative investments that can produce genuinely different patterns of returns.
-Emerging managers must pursue profitable niches, new technologies, and financial arrangements that are not accessible in public markets.
+Emerging managers must offer investment opportunities that are differentiated from those of well-established funds.
+Institutional investors and high-net-worth individuals diligently seek alternative investments that can yield genuinely distinct patterns of returns.
+Emerging managers must pursue profitable niches, new technologies, and innovative financial arrangements that are not readily available in public markets.

 Building a Team